stoyle/clojure-workshop/README.md

 ## IntelliJ

-If you don't have it already, cummunity edition works fine.
+If you don't have it already, community edition works fine.

 Get it [here](https://www.jetbrains.com/idea/download/).